-Describe the AAA's plan for contact of socially isolated and vulnerable HDM-ID participants:

-How will the AAA provide access to Nutrition Education and Nutrition Counseling for these participants?

-Describe how the AAA will monitor and evaluate the success of HDM-ID implementation.
+Describe the AAA's plan for contact of socially isolated and vulnerable HDM-ID participants: How will the AAA provide access to Nutrition Education and Nutrition Counseling for these participants?
+Describe how the AAA will monitor and evaluate the success of HDM ID implementation.
+For Describe how the AAA will monitor and evaluate the success of HDM-ID implementation.
 For Waiver Renewals, please also include a summary of the outcomes of the existing HDM-ID implementation for the current or prior Area Plan Cycle.